antistereov/singularity-core/docs/docs/guides/principals/profile-management.md

 ---
-sidebar_position: 2
+sidebar_position: 3
-description: Learn how to update user information.
+description: Learn how to update principal information.
 ---

 # Profile Management

-The Profile Management system provides a set of tools that allow an authenticated user to view and update their own account information.
+The Profile Management system provides a set of tools that allow an authenticated principal to view and update their own account information.

 All operations in this section are self-service, meaning they are performed by a user on their own account.
 They require a valid `AccessToken` for authentication.

 ## Core Functions